Luxury Canterbury wall clock

 Products made using inlay techniques

 The arrival of William of Orange with his wife Mary and their court in 1689 sparked the fashion for this highly decorative craft in England.
 It had a direct influence on furniture designers, especially on longcase clock cabinets.
 For the first time, home furnishings became aspirational, driven by fashion and the highest standards of design inspired by technical education and classical architecture.
-Comitti artisans continue to produce inlays according to these high standards, using traditional techniques and noble, rare woods.
-The time required to create these intricate panels is measured in days, and each piece is unique.
+Comitti artisans continue to produce inlay work to these high standards using traditional techniques and noble, rare woods.
+The time required to craft these intricate panels is measured in days, and each piece is unique.

 What does the invention of navigation have in common with Comitti clocks?

-At the beginning of the 18th century, the biggest problem faced by navigators was calculating longitude, and thus determining their true position in the vastness of the oceans.
-Countless lives were lost as ships were wrecked in uncharted waters, which is why the British Parliament offered a reward of £20,000 for a solution equivalent to £2,770,000 in today's currency.
-There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely precise clock would enable the calculation of the true east-west position or longitude.
+At the beginning of the 18th century, the biggest problem navigators faced was calculating longitude, and thus determining their true position in the vastness of the oceans.
+Countless lives were lost as ships were wrecked in uncharted waters, prompting the British Parliament to offer a reward of £20,000, equivalent to approximately £2,770,000 in today's currency.
+There were two schools of thought on solving this problem: astronomers, who believed true position could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of east-west position or longitude.

-For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer, the most accurate timekeeping device ever created, which, importantly, would keep precise time aboard ships in extreme temperatures, humidity, and conditions.
+For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer—the most precise timekeeping device ever created—that, importantly, would keep accurate time aboard ships in extreme temperatures, humidity, and conditions.
 The Comitti Navigator is a tribute to the skill, ingenuity, and perseverance of one man who changed the course of history.

 Attributes / Details